gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 Durability and Servo Gear Material
 ----------------------------------
-The two things that threaten a servo’s longevity are the motor inside burning out and more commonly, the gears stripping inside the servo.
+The two things that threaten a servo’s longevity are the internal motor burning out and more commonly, the gears stripping inside the servo.
 A motor burning out is pretty uncommon, but it can happen under large loads for a prolonged amount of time.
 This means **you should never stall a servo against an immovable object**.

 Gear stripping is a very common problem, and it is directly to the material the gears are made from.
 This ranges from plastic to titanium, so let’s go down the list, starting from the weakest.

 * **Plastic**: with low power servos, these are normally okay.
   Generally used for applications in model airplanes such as ailerons.
+  FTC applications include light load mechanisms which will not have direct contact with any game elements or the field.
 * **Karbonite**: Hitec’s gear plastic is a very durable and long lasting plastic and is very good under long use and low load.
   Be aware that it can strip easily under the shock loads found in FTC.